-So you want to know how to start a taxi business?
-Great choice!
-This entrepreneurial venture is a wise way to become a business owner because up-front costs can be low, while demand is almost always high.
+Want to know how to start a taxi business?
+This entrepreneurial venture has up-front costs that can be low, while demand is almost always high.

-Even so, there are a lot of variables to consider before you’re helping your community of choice get from their starting point to their drop-off point.
-Luckily, we have the industry know-how to help you get your taxi out of the garage and onto the streets.
+Even so, there are a lot of variables to consider before you’re helping your community of choice get from its starting point to its drop-off point.
+Luckily, we have the industry know-how to help you get your taxi business out of the garage and onto the streets.

-As with most startups, you’ll want to kick things off by writing a business plan.
-That’s a standard but vitally important way to clarify your business idea on paper.
-Address the issues you’ll focus on solving, and the problems that may arise.
+As with most startups, you’ll want to kick things off by writing a business plan, an important way to clarify your business idea on paper.
+Address the issues you’ll focus on solving and the problems that may arise.

 This is also an opportunity to identify your target market, understand your customer, and determine which types of insurance and registration you’ll need.
-Considering all of these items will be extremely helpful as you take action on getting started and manage your time moving forward.
+Considering all of these items now will help you manage your time moving forward.

-Before you can accelerate, you need to choose a business structure.
-Typically, this means picking from a limited liability company (LLC) or a sole proprietorship.
-Sole proprietorships are the most simple method to start a business, and don’t cost anything to establish.
-Usually, people who opt for sole proprietorships do not have any employees.
+Before you can kick your taxi company plans into gear, you need to choose a business structure.
+Often, this means picking from a limited liability company (LLC) or a sole proprietorship.
+Sole proprietorships are the simplest method to start a business and don’t cost anything to establish.
+Usually, people who opt for sole proprietorships don’t have any employees.

 While launching a sole proprietorship may be easier, you’ll need to consider business taxes and structuring.
 Opting for an LLC comes with many more legal and tax advantages.
 With sole proprietorships, the business is not considered separate from the business owner.

 That means the business owner reports profits and losses on their personal tax return, and that if someone sues the firm, they can go after the owner’s personal assets and property.
-With an LLC you won’t be personally on the hook if someone sues the business, hence the “limited liability.”
-If you’re starting an Uber taxi business, look at this guide to taxi LLCs vs sole props.
+With an LLC, you won’t be personally on the hook if someone sues the business, hence the “limited liability.”
+If you’re starting a traditional or Uber-style taxi business, look at our guide to LLCs vs sole proprietorships.

 As you get your taxi service startup squared away, calculating your small business startup costs is vital to your launch strategy.
 Consider which vehicle(s) you’d like to purchase.
-You can find a taxi unit at an average of $15,000 dollars, or you can consider local car dealerships if you’re vying to get a used vehicle.
-If you buy new, consider using a deferred payment plan in order to avoid paying a substantial amount up front.
+You can buy a new taxi starting at around $15,000 dollars, or you can consider local car dealerships if you’re vying to get a used vehicle.
+If you buy new, consider using a deferred payment plan to avoid paying a substantial amount upfront.

 Also, consider the cost of accessories you’ll need, vehicle maintenance costs, and potentially the cost of storing your fleet.
 Insurance and registration costs will vary from state to state, but factor them into your monthly expenses to at least support the bare minimum commercial and vehicle coverage.